 - Los Gatos: Named for the lean, watchful mountain lions that occasionally explore the city’s streets, this paradisical town is located on the southern extremity of the Bay Area and is nestled up to the coastal mountains.
 Renting in Los Gatos is 28 times less expensive than buying, making it a great place to look.
 The average rent for a one-bedroom Los Gatos apartment is $2,260.

 - Fremont: Fremont is located in the beautiful East Bay and sits at the base of dramatic, grassy mountains.
 It is also a good spot for those looking to either buy or rent, as it has a fair amount of both available — average rents in Fremont range from $1,848 for a studio, $1,808 for a one-bedroom and $2,239 for a 2-bedroom apartment.

 - Hayward: Hayward is in the East Bay, just across the San Mateo Bridge, and is home to two BART stations.
 An apartment in Hayward is perfect for nature-lovers because the city boasts several parks and hiking trails.
 It’s also the home of the first Japanese garden in California.
 Over the past several years, the average rent for a one-bedroom apartment in Hayward has held steady at $1,895.

 - Jack London Square: Located in southwest Oakland, this hip, up-and-coming section of town is home to fantastic eats, lots of culture and accessible transportation options.
 It is a mere 30-minute drive from downtown San Francisco and is BART-accessible.
 Average rents in Oakland range from $1,488 for a studio to $2,239 for a two-bedroom.

-3. Learn a Few Tips & Tricks for How to Find An Affordable Apartment in the Bay Area
+Tips & Tricks for Finding An Affordable Apartment in the Bay Area